Coast-to-Coast in a Piper Cub

 In June 2021, Young Pilots USA founder and President Luc Zipkin, age 16, flew a 1946 Piper J3C-65 Cub, N7238H, pictured at right, from Goodspeed Airport (42B) in East Haddam, CT to Flabob Airport (KRIR) in Riverside, CA, a distance of over 2,500 nautical miles.

-The Cub will be followed by a Cessna 180 Skywagon chase plane flown by Luc's instructor and dad, Eric Zipkin, in accordance with 14 CFR Part 61, which governs flight instruction and the issuance of solo endorsements.
-Luc will be flying the Cub solo the entire way.
+The Cub was followed on the westbound leg by a Cessna 180 Skywagon chase plane flown by Luc's instructor and dad, Eric Zipkin, in accordance with 14 CFR Part 61, which governs flight instruction and the issuance of solo endorsements.
+Luc flew the Cub solo the entire way.

-Inspired by the 1966 Flight of Passage Piper Cub cross-country flight by Kern and Rinker Buck, 55 years later, Young Pilots USA will raise funds for the AOPA flight training scholarships, the Gary Sinise Foundation, and the Barstool Fund for Covid-19 small business relief.
+Inspired by the 1966 Flight of Passage Piper Cub cross-country flight by Kern and Rinker Buck, 55 years later, Young Pilots USA has raised funds for the AOPA flight training scholarships, the Gary Sinise Foundation, and the Barstool Fund for Covid-19 small business relief.

 Pilots, especially those familiar with the iconic Piper Cub line of aircraft, understand the unique challenge posed by flying a 75 year-old airplane across the country and back (and why, to our knowledge, it hasn't been attempted in over 50 years).
 Thanks to the generosity of many donors, the trip was fully funded, and we are currently seeking donations to sell our stock of Coast-to-Coast Cub t-shirts, the proceeds of which will benefit the three charities mentioned above.